Imagine a full-size dinner plate.

-Just like any wound, the area left behind in your uterus needs to heal, and any time your body is healing there is a process.
+Just like any wound, the area left behind in your uterus needs to heal.
+Any time your body is healing there is a process.
 If you’ve ever had a cut, you’ll know what I mean.

-It starts with bleeding, then clots off, next comes the scab formation, sometimes some leaking of clear fluids and then the scab comes off.
-The exact same process applies, but for healing inside of your body where you can’t see it.
+It starts with bleeding, then clots off.
+Next comes the scab formation, sometimes some leaking of clear fluids, and then the scab comes off.
+The exact same process applies, but inside of your body where you can’t see it.

-Every single person is going to heal a little differently and your experience will be unique to you.
+Every single person is going to heal a little differently, and your experience will be unique to you.
 I have had many clients experience dark red blood (like a heavy period) for about 2 weeks lightening up as time passed.
-The on the opposite side, I have had people (like above) that have had much less of the bleeding and more of the sero-sanguineous drainage that comes with wound healing.
+On the other hand, I have had people (like above) that have had much less of the bleeding and more of the sero-sanguineous drainage that comes with wound healing.

-Oh, and as an important note: regardless if you are healing from a c-section or vaginal birth you will experience this.
+Oh, and as an important note: regardless if you are healing from a c-section or vaginal birth, you will experience postpartum bleeding.

 How Much Bleeding Is Too Much After A Baby?

-General rule of thumb?
-1 pad or more saturated in an hour is too much and you should go to the hospital if this is happening to you.
+The general rule of thumb is 1 pad or more saturated in an hour is too much.
+You should go to the hospital if this is happening to you.

 Returning To Activity Postpartum

 Overdoing it in the first 6 weeks is really common.
-A lot of people start feeling better fast and go for big walks or start exercising before their bodies are healed.
+A lot of people start feeling better fast.
+Therefore, they go for big walks or start exercising before their bodies are healed.

-Your 6 week check-up with your doctor is not a magic day.
-Many times you are not even physically examined to determine the condition of your healing from vaginal tears or an episiotomy.
-These types of injuries can increase the length of time it takes your body to recover substantially and might mean double or longer than 6 weeks of time to be returning to “normal” activity.
+Your 6-week check-up with your doctor is not a magic day.
+Most times, you won’t be physically examined to determine your healing from vaginal tears or an episiotomy.
+These types of injuries can increase the length of time it takes your body to recover.
+It might even mean double the 6 weeks of recovery before you can return to “normal” activity.

 Guidelines for c-sections with non-complicated recoveries can be 8-10 weeks or longer!